-The Alliance is developing its strategic plan for 2018-2020.
+The Alliance is currently developing its strategic plan for 2018-2020.
 The plan will guide the work planning process of the Alliance Working Groups and Task Forces.
 The aim is to collectively focus our efforts and clearly define the areas where the Alliance adds value.

 Respondents chose the three statements that they considered to be most important to the Alliance’s work, from a list of nine.
 42% respondents prioritized “Integrated programming” and “Localisation”, while only 23% respondents ranked “Innovation” in their top three.